python/cpython/Doc/using/cmdline.rst

    the remaining fields.
 Empty fields match all values; trailing empty fields may be omitted.
 The *message* field matches the start of the warning message printed; this match is case-insensitive.
 The *category* field matches the warning category.
-This must be a class name; the match test whether the actual warning category of the message is a subclass of the specified warning category.
+This must be a class name; the match tests whether the actual warning category of the message is a subclass of the specified warning category.
 The full class name must be given.
 The *module* field matches the (fully-qualified) module name; this match is case-sensitive.
 The *line*